Abdou-root/Email-Spam-Detection/Readme.md

 # Email Spam Detection

-This project is a spam detection system that uses Deep Learning techniques and a Long Short-Term Memory (LSTM) model for binary classification of emails as spam or not spam.
+This project is a spam detection system that uses NLP techniques and a Long Short-Term Memory (LSTM) model for binary classification of emails as spam or not spam.
 The model is trained on a dataset of email messages and is designed to help identify unwanted emails.

 ## Project Overview